NathanHarrington/NathanHarrington.github.io/content/posts/learning_overview.md

 **Page 1 of 1 card deck:**

 <pre>
-The search for software value propositions customers can't resist, embedded in profitable and scalable business models.
+The search for value propositions customers can't resist, embedded in profitable and scalable business models.

 How are we going to do that?
 The business model canvas.

 What will be the result?
 A new idea shaped by the business model canvas that is profitable and will compliment the processes currently in place to run the business.
-Target date is 20171231.
-Profitability in this context includes letters of intent or (preferrably) actual transactions.

 What are you tactics used to achieve this:
 Perform the research, incorporation, execution cycle for each stage.